Food can be categorized in many different ways. One simple split is into macronutrients and micronutrients:

 How many macronutrients should I be eating?

-Although you can tailor your macronutrient percentages to achieve your body goals as you desire - there is an acceptable range of carbs, proteins and fats that healthy adults should try and stick to.
+Although you can tailor your macronutrient percentages to achieve your body goals as you desire, you should try to stick to an acceptable range of carbs, proteins, and fats.

 Varying levels of certain minerals also helps prevent certain diseases.
 In general, minerals and vitamins are essential because they each play a specific role in your body — from growth to brain function.